Mehmood Khan, M.D.

-Tristan Edwards is Co-Founder and the CEO of Life Biosciences.
+Tristan Edwards is Co-founder, President and Chief Investment Officer of Life Biosciences.
 He also sits on the Boards of Continuum Biosciences, Animal Biosciences, Senolytic Therapeutics and Jumpstart Fertility.
-Tristan brings extensive global financial capital markets, regulatory compliance, and fiduciary oversight experience to the group, following a 16-year investment career spanning leading financial organizations across Australia, London, HK and Singapore.
+Tristan brings extensive global financial capital markets, regulatory compliance, and fiduciary oversight experience to the group, following a 16-year investment career spanning leading financial organizations across Australia, London, HK, and Singapore.
 Having recognized the opportunity to leverage this experience in an entrepreneurial environment, he has subsequently moved to pursue his passion for helping create a scalable platform for financing and enabling the world’s best scientists and thought leaders to create change.
 Tristan’s professional background has been in senior investment roles at leading financial groups such as Goldman Sachs, Brevan Howard, Trafalgar Capital and Mosaic Asset Management.
 He started his career with the Australian Commonwealth Department of Finance.
-Tristan has a degree in Commerce from the University of Tasmania, and held the CFA, CMT and CPA designations.
+Tristan has a degree in commerce from the University of Tasmania, and held the CFA, CMT and CPA designations.